Dramatic video of girl being kidnapped off Illinois street released by FBI

 Dramatic video of a child being kidnapped off a street last month in a suburb of Chicago was released Friday by the FBI as charges were filed against an Indiana man.

 The FBI's Chicago field office said the incident took place on Dec.
-20 around 3:30 p.m. in Calmut City, located about 30 miles south of Chicago.
+20 around 3:30 p.m. in Calumet City, located about 30 miles south of Chicago.
+Investigators did not reveal the girl's age.

 In the video, a man identified by prosecutors as Bryan Protho is seen standing near a red SUV in an alley as a young girl who is blurred in the video walks by him on the sidewalk.